 Many of us experience allergies every day, while others aren’t the least bit affected by them.
 It’s the genetic luck of the draw.
-How allergies affect you depend on your immune system’s response to allergens.
+How allergies affect you depends on your immune system’s response to allergens.

 What are common allergy symptoms?